 Proudly Serving Snohomish and King Counties

 Baikal Services® provides professional garbage disposal install in Snohomish and King counties.
 Is your old garbage disposal beginning to have more problems?
 Does your garbage disposal make a humming noise and does not seem to operate properly?
 It is probably a time to install a new garbage disposal.
 If you are looking to install new garbage disposal yourself, Baikal Services provides DIY step by step on how to do it.
 Remember, for someone who has never done this before it can be an all-day project.
 Also, if you don’t do it correctly, you may end up creating a much larger plumbing problem for yourself.
-It is always better to hire a licensed Baikal plumber for this job to get it done quickly and professionally – 100% satisfaction guaranteed.
+It is always better to hire a licensed plumber for this job to get it done quickly and professionally – 100% satisfaction guaranteed.
 Baikal Services® is only a call away.
-Reach out to us at (206) 799-3035, or fill out our online schedule service form and we will be there at no time to take care any of the plumbing problems for you.
+Reach out to us at (206) 799-3035, or fill out our online schedule service form and we will be there at no time to take care of any plumbing problems for you.

 How To Install a New Garbage Disposal

 DIY Step by Step on How To Install Garbage Disposal

 Do it at your own risk.
 These instructions are for educational purposes only.
 Baikal Services® is not responsible for any personal or property damages that may occur during DIY installation.

 Garbage disposals are one of those things people tend to take for granted until suddenly it brakes or wears out.
 Fortunately, in most cases, replacing old garbage disposal is a pretty straightforward process.
 Besides the new disposal the tools and supplies, you are likely to need are medium size work light, pipe wrench, Phillips and stud screwdrivers, a plumber’s snake, a hammer, plumber’s putty, a plastic putty knife, and an empty bucket.
 If you have a dishwasher, you may also need a dishwasher connector kit.